Major Course Recommendations

 These courses are prerequisites necessary for all health professional programs.
 Details on future courses for specific health professions can be found in the College Bulletin.

-Saint Mary's College is an affiliate in the Lake Erie College of Medicine Early Acceptance Program in which students can be accepted early into either their medical, dental, or pharmacy programs.
+Saint Mary's College is an affiliate in the Lake Erie College of Medicine Early Acceptance Program in which students can be accepted early into either their medical, dental, podiatry, or pharmacy programs.
 Saint Mary's College students can apply for this program as incoming first year students through the end of their sophomore year.
-Applicants must meet theses general requirements:
+Applicants must meet these general requirements:

 • Must be a U.S. citizen or permanent resident (international students may apply to Pharmacy);